ThePrimeagen/harpoon/README.md

 ```

 ## ⇁ Contribution
 This project is officially open source, not just public source.
 If you wish to
 contribute start with an issue and I am totally willing for PRs, but I will be
 very conservative on what I take.
 I don't want Harpoon _solving_ specific
-issues, I want it to create the proper hooks to solve any problem
+issues, I want it to create the proper hooks to solve any problem.

 **Running Tests**
 To run the tests make sure [plenary](https://github.com/nvim-lua/plenary.nvim) is checked out in the parent directory of *this* repository, then run `make test`.

 ## ⇁ Social